-The author retains copyright for his or her work, and licenses NCTU Law Review to publish the work on its paper-base journal and website.
-With consent of the author, NCTU Law Review may further license the published articles to electronic databases chosen by NCTU Law Review.
-Such licensed-databases will have a non exclusive right to reproduce, to make public transmission, and to allow qualified users downloading or printing the articles via electronic means.
+The author retains copyright for his or her work, and licenses NYCU Law Review to publish the work on its paper-based journal and on its website.
+With consent of the author, NYCU Law Review may further license the published articles to electronic databases chosen by NYCU Law Review.
+Such licensed Databases will have a non-exclusive right to reproduce, to make public transmission, and to allow qualified users downloading or printing the articles via electronic means.
 The database may also change the format of the article should the database has any editorial needs.